sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-4K/examples/led.md

 To realize function of the code on FPGA, we must bind the ports we define with the chip pins.

-Double click the FloorPlanner in the Process interface to set pin constrain(This can be continued if failing systhesize).
+Double click the FloorPlanner in the Process interface to set pin constraints(This can be continued if failing Synthesize).

 ![](./../../../../zh/tang/assets/examples/led_pjt_2.png)